Bermuda beach day and

 Horseshoe Bay Beach is a beautifully curved stretch of pink sand and is on the top of our favorite beach list.
-This beach is fabulous for swimming and has picturesque settings.
-Don't yet need to take out your snorkeling gears, as the real beach for snorkeling is yet to come.
-There are also some lovely walking trails here in Horseshoe Bay.
+This beach is fabulous for swimming and has a picturesque setting.
+Don't take out your snorkeling gears yet, as the real beach for snorkeling is still to come.

-After lunch, continue on bus route #7 and you will reach one of the most beautiful snorkeling beaches in Bermuda, the Church Bay Beach which is also one of our top favorites.
+After lunch, continue on bus route #7 towards west and you will reach one of the most beautiful snorkeling beaches in Bermuda, the Church Bay Beach which is also one of our top favorites.

 Church bay Bermuda

-Take bus #7 again towards western Sandys.
-If you can make it by 3 p.m. (difficult though with all the activities and enjoyment in the beaches), try to drop in at the Heydon Trust Park and Chapel.
-The church is the smallest in Bermuda and was built in the early 1600s.
-At 3 p.m. (other than on Sundays) Gregorian Chants are still held in the church that you can attend.
-Even otherwise you can stop by.
-This is a beautiful and one of the largest parks in Bermuda with excellent view of the waters.
+Take bus #7 again towards Sandys.
+Drop in at the Heydon Trust Park and Chapel.
+This tiny church is the smallest in Bermuda and was built in the early 1600s.
+The park here is beautiful and one of the largest in Bermuda with excellent view of the waters.
+There is no entry fee.

-Some of the key tourist attractions within dockyard includes:
+Some of the key tourist attractions within dockyard which you should try to visit are:

 •